braze-inc/braze-docs/_docs/_hidden/private_betas/card_creation.md

 ### Potential processing time

 When cards are created at first impression, it may take 1–2 seconds for the cards to process, resulting in a slight delay before the card is visible to the user.
-The length of this delay depends on the current queue and the card size.
+The length of this delay depends on various factors, such as the card size and the complexity of the message templating options.
+For example, the processing time for cards using Connected Content will be at least as long as the Connected Content response time.

+### Previous SDK versions

+If a user's app is running a previous version of the SDK, they will still receive Content Cards sent with a specified card creation.
+However, cards will take longer to appear to these users, and may not appear until the start of the user's second session.